 The Internship Program is a one-page (max.) document stating your internship program or expected work plan.
 It should contain information about the topic or nature of the internship, the general objective(s) of the internship, the work/responsibilities that will be assigned to you, a schedule of activities throughout the duration of the internship, and, if possible, the expected results.

-After all documents are validated and signed by the Faculty Director, you may then proceed with your internship.
+After all documents are validated and signed by the Faculty Director, you may proceed with your internship.

 Final Dissertation or Report requirements

-Currently, there is no specific format or rules you must abide by to write and design your final report or dissertation.
+There is no specific format or rules you must abide by to write and design your final report or dissertation.
 The current 2014 Study Agreement stipulates only that:

-- A dissertation must be composed of a body of text with an average of 20 000 words;
+• A dissertation must be composed of a body of text with an average of 20 000 words;

-- A project [report] must be composed by [the report of] the empirical work developed within a studio or laboratory environment, of an average of 12 000 words;
+• A project [report] must be composed by [the report of] the empirical work developed within a studio or laboratory environment of an average of 12 000 words;

-- An internship [report] must be composed by [the report of] the work developed during the formal internship, with a word count comprised between 7 000 and 10 000 words;
+• An internship [report] must be composed by [the report of] the work developed during the formal internship, with a word count comprised between 7 000 and 10 000 words;

 Also, according to the specific study agreement articles, all of the above must be original texts, providing the necessary theoretical and appropriate contextual framework(s), and with relevant and in-depth description(s) of the methodology and empirical procedures.

-Specific issues about the format and content of (each) project report or dissertation are further discussed and clarified in the Methodology II course, during the second year.
+Specific issues about the format and content of (each) project report or dissertation are further discussed and clarified in the Methodology II course during the second year.
 Also, make sure to keep regular and detailed contact with your supervisor to clarify these issues on time.

 Dissertation submission and presentation request

-Remember that in order to submit and request the final presentation, all documents that are to be taken into account for final assessment have to be final and submitted by this date(s).
-Except for special notes by the jury (see presentation below), there will not be another document or submission opportunity.
-Also according to the UP’s study agreement, if the documents are not ready, or you don’t achieve a passing result, you’ll have to develop a whole new dissertation, project, or internship.
+Except for special notes of corrections requested by the jury during the public discussion (see presentation below), there will not be another document or submission opportunity.
+Also, according to the UPorto’s study agreement, if the documents are not ready, or you don’t achieve a passing result, you’ll have to develop a whole new dissertation, project, or internship.
 So make sure everything is in order.

 Also, in order to submit your dissertation or report and request the presentation, you must have a signed declaration from your supervisor, declaring the compliance of the dissertation or report.